whistlegraph/aesthetic-computer/README.txt

     - [] Enter button should return you to prompt, not download
     - [] Fix `liar` background image sizing code.
   + Done
+  - [x] Mom and Dad bots should at some point say "ask your mom / dad"
   - [x] Auto-expand the gutter.
   (Requires that gutter is always visible on screen by default.)
   - [x] Make `boyfriend` bot